Best Mesh WiFi Router Systems for $250 or Less

 Bratton McGregor was tired of dealing with crummy WiFi.

 A small business owner who lives just outside Mobile, Ala., he merely wanted to stream Netflix and play the occasional video game on the family iPad.
 But it wasn’t until he upgraded to a mesh router that he was able to do so.

-“Mesh has been a lifesaver for my entire house,” he said in a recent interview.
+“Mesh has been a lifesaver for my entire house,” he says.
 “I would have spent the money on it years ago if I knew about it.”

-Still relatively new, the technology uses several router units (often sold in packs of three) that wirelessly work together to spread WiFi deeper and more evenly through your home than a traditional single-unit router.
+Mesh uses several router units (often sold in packs of two or three) that wirelessly work together to spread WiFi deeper and more evenly through your home than a traditional single-unit router.

 Netgear Orbi AC1200

 This three-pack (one base station and two satellite units) performed well in our tests, offering speedy performance at a low price.